 You can't share an app with a distribution group in your organization or with a group outside your organization.

 If you want to allow users to edit and share the app, select the Co-owner check box.

-You can't grant Co-owner permission to a security group if you created the app from within a solution.
+In the sharing UI, you can't grant Co-owner permission to a security group if you created the app from within a solution.
 However, its possible to grant co-owner permission to a security group for apps in a solution by using the Set-PowerAppRoleAssignment cmdlet.